collinskatie/checkmate/README.md

 * interaction_set_idx: order of the set of three interactions that the participant was undertaking (zero-indexed; e.g., if this is 1, then this is the second round of three model ratings the participant is providing).
 * final_prefs: user-provided preferences over the models.
 MISSING if incomplete or not provided.

-We will provide a further processing script shortly.
+We will provide a further processing script shortly. ``questions_to_ask.txt`` are a set of pre-registered questions that we wanted to ask of the data.
+Questions were written prior to any data collection; these were last updated on April 6, 2023.

 If you have any questions, please do not hesitate to add as an Issue to our repo, or reach out to kmc61@cam.ac.uk and/or qj213@cam.ac.uk.

 If you use our code and/or data, please consider citing us at:

-[add citation]
+``

+``